apsdehal/go-logger/README.md

 	log.Critical("This is Critical!")
 	log.CriticalF("%+v", err)
 	// Debug
-	log.Debug("This is Debug!")
+	// Since default logging level is Info this won't print anything log.Debug("This is Debug!")
 	log.DebugF("Here are some numbers: %d %d %f", 10, -3, 3.14)
 	// Give the Warning